 The Vanguard fund is beloved by many personal finance personalities both in New Zealand and overseas.
 And for good reason- it’s well-diversified, passive and has low fees.
 It’s a sensible choice.

-And now that you have seen that filing tax for overseas income is simple, you can’t hide behind the excuse of investing in an overseas fund being too difficult.
+And now that you have seen that filing tax for overseas income is simple, you can’t hide behind the excuse that investing in an overseas fund is too difficult.

-Filing for overseas investing has increase with the likes of Hatch and Stake entering the New Zealand Market.
+The number of people filing for overseas investment has increased with the likes of Hatch and Stake entering the New Zealand Market.
 They offer direct access to US shares which come under the FIF rules.

 How to Invest in Vanguard In New Zealand